 Validity period & termination: Set the duration of the contract and when it can be terminated.

 Expiry date: Set the expiration date for the contract, e.g. January 1, 2022.w.

 Supplier termination: Determine the notice period for suppliers, e.g. 30 days notice.

 Seller termination: Determine the notice period for sellers, e.g. 30 days notice.

 Suppliers signature: This is where you sign the contract.
 Both the seller and supplier signatures will appear on the contract.

 Enter a comment: Write a message to the seller, such as a short introduction of your company.
 This is a mandatory field.

-The other two tabs on the contract, are to review and see which products and prices are available according to the contract.
+Use the other two tabs on the contract to review and see which products and prices are available:

 When both parties have accepted the agreement, you have access to the other party's products.

 It is important to make a distinction between the conventional Marketplace contracts and the integrations to online travel agencies (OTA) sellers Bókun offers.
 If you would like to connect your Bókun account to the following sellers, you would not use the marketplace.
 Click each seller's name below to find further information on how to integrate with them.